 In 1909, after Nadia had given up after four unsuccessful attempts to win the Prix de Rome, Lili decided to compete for it.
 She took private lessons with Caussade and attended Vidal’s classes at the Conservatoire, and entered the competition in 1912.
 She was unsuccessful that year, but the following year she competed again and made international headlines by becoming the first woman to win the Prix de Rome with her cantata Faust et Hélène.
 The prize was a publishing contract with Ricordi, the major Italian music publishers, offering her an annual income in return for first refusal on her compositions.
 She was also required to spend time composing at the Villa Medici in Rome.
-Although, after a bout of measles, Lili spent some time at the Villa Medici in 1914, her visit was cut short by the outbreak of the First World War (it also seems that her presence there, as the only woman, met with some hostility).
+Although, after a bout of measles, Lili spent some time at the Villa Medici in 1914 (where she wrote the charming Cortège, one of her most popular works), her visit was cut short by the outbreak of the First World War (it also seems that her presence there, as the only woman, met with some hostility).
 On her return to Paris, she founded the Comité Franco-Américain du Conservatoire National, an organisation to support musicians fighting in the war.
 She returned to Rome in 1916, but her poor health cut this visit short too, and she was soon back in Paris.

 Lili’s health deteriorated and her last work – her Pie Jesu for soprano, string quartet, harp and organ – was dictated to her older sister during February and March 1918.
 Lili died on 15 March 1918, aged just 24.
 She is buried in the cemetery at Montmartre in Paris.
 Nadia lived another 61 years and was laid to rest in the same tomb in 1979, aged 92.